Appellate & Business Lawyer

 - Listed in The Best Lawyers in America© in the fields of commercial litigation, appellate practice, and administrative/regulatory law every year since 2006

-- Selected for inclusion in Oregon Super Lawyers® for commercial
+- Selected for inclusion in Oregon Super Lawyers® for appellate law every year since 2006

 - American Bar Association